SunyataZero/peoples-fund/docs/req-spec.md

 * *active volunteers* are members only.
 They can not apply for funding.
 * *passive members* are members only.
 They can apply for funding if they want to.
 IMPORTANT: If passive members apply for funding in a grant cycle, they are automatically omitted from being able to rate their own or competing projects in that cycle.

-## Recurring payments
+## Membership fees
 * Priority: Essential
+* Description: 15, 13, 11, 9 and 0 € per year depending on country income group.
+* Risk at system change:

+## Recurring contributions
+* Priority: Essential
-* Description: The user can register recurring payments through the website
+* Description: The user can register recurring contributions through the website
 * Limitation: This does not cover ending the recurring payment
 * Risk at system change:

-### Active recurring payments visible for admins
+### Active recurring contributions visible for admins
 * Priority: Medium
 * Description: Admins can see if a user is currently a member
 * Limitation: Please note that this does not cover a nice presentation, for example the admin may not be able to get a list of all current members.
 If we want this functionality it's best to put into a separate requirement.
 This requirement - as with other reqs - only covers the most basic functionality, in this case the possibility to see if a user is making recurring payments

-### Active recurring payments visible for user
+### Active recurring contributions visible for user
 * Priority: High
 * Description: People need to be able to see what they will be charged next month/on an annual basis

-### Connecting recurring payments to membership
+### Connecting recurring contributions to membership
 * Priority: High

 ### Verifying country of origin
 * Description: To lower the risk of vote manipulation
 * Priority: High

-### Different recurring payment amounts depending on country
-* Priority: High
-* Description: 6 groups of countries.
-Base monthly fees (USD): 8, 7, 6, 5, 4, 0.

 ### Yearly payments
 * Priority: Medium